b1tranger/ou1ts.portal/README.md

 # oUITS portal
-for redirecting oUITS Resources visitors to the new website
+for redirecting oUITS Resources visitors to the related websites